Using contractors and subcontractors

 The Centre for the Protection of National Infrastructure

 The Centre for the Protection of National Infrastructure (CPNI) provides protective security advice when using contract staff.
-This is for companies and organisations that deliver the UK's essential services.
+CPNI have also produced a good practice guide for employers on personnel security and contractors (PDF, 489K).